Angelguirao/LifeOS/documentation/project_requirements_document.md

   - Shadcn UI components for consistent UI elements.

 - **Backend & Database:**
-  - Supabase (PostgreSQL) for database management and backend functionality.
+  - Supabase (PostgreSQL) for structured entity storage
-  - Supabase Edge Functions for performing server-side operations.
+  - MongoDB for flexible event stream and journaling data
+  - Neo4j for graph relationships and semantic linking
-  - Redis caching to speed up data retrieval.
+  - Redis for caching insights, summaries, and sessions
+  - AWS Serverless (Lambda and Step Functions) for scalable compute

 - **Authentication:**
   - Clerk Auth for secure user authentication and management.